 - Replace outdoor fan motor: $250–$650

-- Repair refrigerant leak: Depends on the type of refrigerant your heat pump runs on.
-R-22 Freon is pricier since it’s no longer being made.
+- Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
+R-22 Freon is higher priced since it’s no longer being manufactured.

 - Seal leaky ductwork: Depends on house size.

-Resolve Your Heat Pump Problems Quickly and Affordably with Our Help
+Resolve Those Heat Pump Problems Right Away with Our Help

 Dealing with a malfunctioning heat pump can be frustrating, but not when you call Kilbourne Heating & AC.
-Our professionals have been delivering the quality, affordable heat pump repair Delray Beach homeowners have depended on since 1986.
-Contact us at 561-287-7071 to request your free estimate now.
+Our experts have been supplying the quality, affordable heat pump repair Delray Beach homeowners have relied on since 1986.
+Call us at 561-287-7071 to request your free estimate now.

 Average repair costs are sourced from Fixr, which compiles estimates based on nationwide averages.